elastic/package-registry/README.md

 ## Performance monitoring

-Package Registry is instrumented with the [Elastic APM Go Agent](https://www.elastic.co/guide/en/apm/agent/go/current/index.html).
+Package Registry is instrumented with the [Elastic APM Go Agent](https://www.elastic.co/guide/en/apm/agent/go/2.x/index.html).
+This Agent collects some [system and runtime metrics](https://www.elastic.co/guide/en/apm/agent/go/2.x/metrics.html), and detailed information about every request handled by the service.
+You can read more about the kind of information collected for requests in the [APM Guide](https://www.elastic.co/guide/en/apm/guide/8.2/data-model.html).

 You can configure the agent to send the data to any APM Server using the following environment variables:

 * `ELASTIC_APM_SERVER_URL`: Address of the APM Server.
 Instrumentation is disabled in Package Registry if this variable is not set.